Sivagamiyin Sapatham: Part 4: The Shattered Dream

-Nine years pass.
-Mahendravarman has died, never recovering from the injury he sustained from the battle with Pulakeshin's army.
-Narasimhavarman, now crowned King, is married to the Pandya princess, Vanamadevi and have two children Mahendran and Kundavi.
-He continues his preparation for attacking Vatapi ,he aligned all kingdoms of south India for the preparation for the battle of Vatapi including Cholas and Vengi Pallavas and even the imperial Pandya army.
-Meanwhile, the differences between the brothers Naganandhi and Pulikesi increases.
-Naganandhi believes that he should be ruling the country, something he forsook when he took up the Buddhist way of life.
-He also hides from Pulakeshin the fact that the Pallava forces are on their way to attack Vatapi.
-What further adds to Nangandhi's anguish is the non-subjugation of Sivagami.
+Nine years had passed.
+Mahendravarman had died, never recovering from the injury he sustained from the battle with Pulakeshin's army.
+Narasimhavarman, now King, is married to the Pandya princess, Vanamadevi and has two children Mahendravarman and Kundavi.
+As part of his preparation for attacking Vatapi, he has had aligned with many kingdoms of south India, including Cholas, Vengi Chalukyas and the Pandyas.
+Meanwhile in Vatapi, the difference of opinion between Naganandhi and Pulikesi increases.
+Naganandhi now believes that he should be ruling the country, something he forsook when he took up the Buddhist way of life.
+He also hides from Pulakeshin the information that the Pallava forces are on their way to attack Vatapi.
+Further adding to Nangandhi's anguish is Sivagami's refusal of his presence.

 Pulakeshin visits Ajanta to take part in a cultural festival and at that time Narasimhavarman reaches Vatapi.
-The citizens of the fort offer to surrender.
-Meanwhile, a battle ensues between the returning Pulakeshin's army and the Pallava forces outside the Vatapi fort.
+Now trapped, the citizens of the fort offer to surrender.
+Meanwhile, Pulakesin rushes back with his army and battle ensues between the Chalukya army and the Pallava forces outside the Vatapi fort.
 Pulakeshin is killed in this battle but this information is not known to the Pallavas since the body is taken and cremated by Naganandhi.

-Naganandhi returns to Vatapi as Pulakeshin (through a secret tunnel) and withdraws the surrender offer.
+Naganandhi now returns to Vatapi as Pulakeshin (through a secret tunnel) and withdraws the surrender offer.

 The novel climaxes with Naganandhi being allowed to escape by Paranjothi on the grounds that Paranjothi does not want to kill a Buddhist monk.
 Paranjothi feels disturbed with war and the cost that humans have to pay and announces that he taking the life of a Saivite and takes up the name Siruthondar.
 Sivagami is united with her aging father.
-She is initially heart-broken on realising that Narasimhavarman is married to someone else, but later decides to dedicates herself to the God Shiva of Kanchi, Ekambareswarar.
+She is initially heartbroken on realizing that Narasimhavarman is now married, but then decides to dedicate herself to Lord Shiva of Kanchi, Ekambareswarar.